-9.1.
-MANPOWER MOBILISATION
+10.1.
+Manpower Mobilisation

 For successful functioning of the Company, placement of right talent at the right place and at the right time is of paramount importance.
-Taking into consideration the longterm requirements of the Company, 656 employees has been inducted from various sources, out of which 408 candidates have joined through open market recruitment and immediate absorption.
+Taking into consideration the long-term requirements of the Company, 656 employees have been inducted from various sources, out of which 408 candidates have joined through open market recruitment and immediate absorption.
 Additionally, a total of 12 posts were filled through permanent absorption at various levels/cadres in the Company.
 A total of 277 retired government employees have been re-engaged/inducted as Consultant/Advisor in various departments such as Traffic, Mechanical, Electrical, Civil and S&T. In addition, some of the retired employees have been engaged in Finance, HR & Administration, and Rajbhasha departments.
 In addition, four employees have been engaged during 2021-22 on a contractual basis in IT and OP&BD departments.

 The Department of Public Enterprise has granted exemption to 341 below-Board level posts in the Company from the rule of immediate absorption up to 31st December, 2022.
 During the year, 75 employees have joined the Company on deputation basis.
-The total strength, as on 31st March 2022, stands at 2,454 employees (1,905 - Permanent, 189 - Deputation, 322 -Re-employed, 25-Contract and 13 - Consultants).
+The total strength, as on 31st March 2022, stands at 2,454 employees (1,905 - Permanent, 189 - Deputation, 322 - Re-employed, 25-Contract and 13 - Consultants).

-9.2.
-HR-RELATED POLICY INITIATIVES
+10.2.
+HR-related Policy Initiatives